I’d been wanting to visit Cuba for decades, but it had somehow evaded my priorities.

 When it clouds over, I can capture portraits more easily without overly-contrasty bright sun and dense shadows.
 I’m one of those people who love when it rains in the city.
 I like the muted colors, spattered reflections and shiny streets.
 My Fuji X cameras and most of the lenses I use are weather resistant, so I don’t worry about a little rain.

 Seeing in B&W, Shooting in Color

 While Cuba is certainly about color, I also like the vintage feel of B&W photographs.
 With mirrorless cameras one has the option of setting the camera to ’see’ in B&W right in the viewfinder.
 This is a unique ability in mirrorless cameras, somewhat like Live View mode in dSLRs, but right within the viewfinder.
 I love several of the Fuji film simulations, especially the B+W Acros settings.
 Fuji Acros was one of my favorite B&W films back in the day.
 Each year, I compile a book of my best photographs from the trip and publish a small bound book to bring the following year.
 These and prints from them are my gift to the Cubans who helped me feel welcome in their island home.

-This year makes my fifth trip to Cuba, this time beginning in the East and then flying to Havana.
-Whether you’re a photographer or casual cultural traveler, I invite you to join us there this December 8th!
+This year makes my sixth annual trip to Cuba!
+This time we spend more time in there rich street culture of Havana, and include trips to Trinidad, Pinar Del Rio, Rincon and stops in between.
+Whether you’re a photographer or casual cultural traveler, I invite you to join us there this December 7th!
 The itinerary is awesome and we’ve still got a few spots left as of this writing.
 Learn all the details at: artandsoulofcuba.com